samuelemusiani/project_08574/NOTES.md

     process (through a `LDST()`), the MPIE value is copied into MIE and becomes the actual bit for enabling/disabling interrupts in the current running process.
-    - MPP[1:0]: MPP is two bits wide and correspond to the bits 11 and 12 [4].
+    - MPP[1:0]: MPP is two bits wide and correspond to bits 11 and 12 [4].
     These bits hold the mode in witch the process was running before the exception was raised (as for MPIE).
 The two modes possibles are Machine-mode (11) and User-mode (00) (I'm not 100% sure the values are correct).
 When